sreepriyap9/myntra-connect/README.md

-Myntra Connect
+MyntraConnect

-Myntra Connect is a social media platform designed to connect fashion enthusiasts and provide a seamless shopping experience.
+MyntraConnect is a social media platform designed to connect fashion enthusiasts and provide a seamless shopping experience.
 This project encompasses both the server-side and frontend implementations.

 Features
 User authentication and authorization